 Google’s Website Optimizer allows for multivariate testing of your website.

 Website Optimizer, Google’s free multivariate testing application, helps online marketers increase visitor conversion rates and overall visitor satisfaction by continually testing different combinations of site content (text and images).

 Rather than sitting in a room and arguing over what will work better, you can save time and eliminate the guesswork by simply letting your visitors tell you what works best.
 We’ll guide you through the process of designing and implementing your first experiment.
 Start optimizing your most important web pages and see detailed reports within hours.

 Google provides an online slide show with audio (a good example of one way to share online information sharing in my opinion).
 This tool seems to have limited experimental options to what is on the page (it does not appear, for example, that one variable could be current customer v. new visitor…).
 Still it looks like an very easy way to do some simple multi-factorial experiments.
-Google offers a list of partners for those interested in consulting and more advanced features (and for those experts reading this you can apply to be a partner).
+Google offers a list of partners [the link that Google broke was removed] for those interested in consulting and more advanced features (and for those experts reading this you can apply to be a partner).

 Related: Design of experiments posts – articles on multi-factorial experimentation – Google: Experiment Quickly and Often – Data Based Decision Making at Google

 Experimenting with milkshakes?

 I have been on a mission to convince firms to do simple experiments that will give them feedback regarding the decisions that they make.
 Just as with people (as Anders Ericsson studies), firms cannot learn with feedback.
 It turns out, however, that it is not easy for people in companies to see the wisdom in experiments.